raystack/dagger/docs/advance/post_processor.md

 ##### `metric_id`

 Identifier tag for metrics for every post processor applied.
-If not given it will use indexes of post processors in the json config.
+If not given it will use indexes of post processors in the JSON config.

 * Example value: `test_id`
 * Type: `optional`

 #### Sample Query
-You can select the fields that you want to get from input stream or you want to use for making the request.
+You can select the fields that you want to get from the input stream or you want to use for making the request.
   ```SQL
   SELECT customer_id from `booking`
   ```